 HLTH 5384.
 Quality and Safety Public Reporting Systems.
 3 Hours.

 Students focus on the quality and safety reporting requirements that foster continued improvement and financial efficiencies by making publicly available report cards and rankings of providers.
 Students access, manipulate, and create customized reports on health service delivery settings as requested by federal and state governmental entities and accreditation organizations.
 In addition, students prepare plans of action to manage public perception of report cards and to lead evidence-based organizational initiatives for improvement of quality and safety measures.
 Credit 3 hours.

 This phase of the thesis investigation includes the completion of the review of the related literature, formulation of the research design and procedures and related pilot studies.
 Some data collection may also occur, and the thesis symposium must be completed to the satisfaction of the advisor and members of the thesis committee.
 Variable Credit (1-3).

 HLTH 6371.
 Advanced Concepts in Health Care Quality.
 3 Hours.

-This advanced course in health care quality and safety uses a systems approach to examine quality philosophies and frameworks.
-The course focuses on design, validation, quality measure applications, metrics for processes and outcomes, benchmarking concepts, strategic quality management, and the management of human factors.
+In this advanced course in health care quality and safety, students use a systems approach to examine quality philosophies and frameworks with a focus on design, validation, quality measure applications, metrics for processes and outcomes, benchmarking concepts, strategic quality management, and the management of human factors.

 Prerequisite: Graduate standing, 3 Hours of Undergraduate Statistics, and HLTH 5371.